 WHY CHOOSE SECOND HAND?

 As I’ve learned more about the world and life and where my values really lie, I’ve found the value in thrifting more than ever.
-I’ve struggled with the balance between quality goods vs budget, my impact on the world and the people around me, and finding a way to be a more responsible consumer.
+I’ve struggled with the balance between quality goods vs budget items, my impact on the world and the people around me, and finding a way to be a more responsible consumer.
 That’s why my love for thrifting has surfaced now more than ever.

 No matter what, it’s still adding more stuff to a world that is already full of perfectly fine clothing, if you know how to find it.